IATI/D-Portal/plated/README.md

-# Links
+## Would you like to know more?

 Visit https://github.com/xriss/plated for plated documentation.
+See [LICENSE](https://github.com/xriss/plated-example/blob/master/plated/LICENSE.md) for details.